cordialgerm/foe_foundry/data/5e_canonical/giant_elk.md

 ***Hooves***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one prone creature. *Hit:* 22 (4d8+4) bludgeoning damage.

 The majestic **giant elk** is rare to the point that its appearance is often taken as a foreshadowing of an important event, such as the birth of a king.
 Legends tell of gods that take the form of giant elk when visiting the Material Plane.
-Many cultures therefore believe that to hunt these creatures is to invite divine wrath.
+Many cultures therefore believe that to hunt these creatures is to invite divine wrath.</statblock>